slowproj/slowdash/docs/ControlsScript.md

 ## Database Interface
-Simple example of writing single values to a long form table:
+Simple example of writing single values to a long-form table:
 ```python
 import time
 from slowpy.control import RandomWalkDevice